Eyesore123/blog-app/README.md

 ## Deployment

-I deployed this app on Railway with three different services or containers, one for app (both frontend and backend use the same url), one for database (PostgreSQL) and one for queue worker which takes care of notifications (comment and blog post notifications).
-Railway uses a volume to store the images so they are not lost after a new deployment.

-A few words about the deployment:

-The start.sh script is the main entrypoint for Railway deployment.
-The Railway service uses "bash start.sh" as its start command.
-The build command is defined in railway.toml, which calls the railway-build script from package.json, and this script runs start.sh.
+I deployed this app on Railway using three separate services/containers:

+1. App container – serves both frontend and backend at the same URL.

+2. Database container – PostgreSQL.

+3. Queue worker container – handles notifications for comments and blog posts.

+Railway uses a volume to store images, so they persist across deployments.

+Deployment details:

+Originally start.sh was the main entrypoint for Railway.
+Now I split the deployment into two phases: build phase and run phase, each with its own script.

+Build phase: bash build.sh (set as the build command in Railway).

+Run phase: bash run.sh (set as the start command in Railway).

+These commands are executed separately in the Railway dashboard.
+The old build command from railway.toml is no longer used; it previously called the railway-build script from package.json, which in turn ran start.sh.
+I keep start.sh in the repo as a fallback in case I want to revert to a single-script deployment.

+When adding the sitemap generator, I realized it’s important to keep build and run phases separate because the sitemap generator needs runtime access to the database.
+Most other tasks would work in a single script, but separating build and runtime tasks makes the deployment cleaner and more reliable.

-Check start.sh for more details.
-There are some scripts included in this repo that are not used in Railway but have been used in local development for testing.
-Start.sh was created to make the deployment process easier: it made the start command shorter and it decreased the amount of manual steps in deployment, like fixing the symlink and rebuilding vite assets.
-Postbuild script is not in use anymore but it's still included in the repo in case bash scripts need changes.
+Some scripts in the repo are only used for local development and testing. start.sh simplifies deployment by reducing manual steps, like fixing symlinks and rebuilding Vite assets.
+The postbuild script is no longer used in Railway but remains in the repo for potential future use.

 ## Screenshots